Inclusion and SEND

 At St John’s, we strive to be fully inclusive, providing opportunities for all our pupils to meet their full potential.
 We recognise that every child is unique, and can benefit from support in a wide variety of areas, be it academic, physical, communication, social or emotional as well as valuing the distinctive contribution that every child brings to our school.

-The range of methods that we use to support children in school is detailed in our Local Offer below.
+The range of methods that we use to support children in school is detailed in our SEND Information Report below.

 Children across the school are currently enjoying:

 Social and emotional activities in our Thrive area